As Big Oil Shrinks, Boards Plot Different Paths Out Of Crisis

 Executives at energy firms face a tough balancing act: they must cut spending to stay financially afloat while preserving the production infrastructure and capacity that will allow them to compete and grow when the market recovers.

 Companies have opted for differing approaches to secure future growth, often choosing to narrow focus to their areas of expertise and the geographic location of their main assets.

-American firms Chevron and ConocoPhillips are deemphasizing costly deepwater projects to focus on shale oil fields on their home turf.
+For example, American firms Chevron and ConocoPhillips are deemphasizing costly deepwater projects to focus on shale oil fields on their home turf.
 Hess Corp, meanwhile, is spending more this year offshore than onshore, a reversal from 2015 spending emphasized onshore.